Controlling Manipulative Vocabulary: 7 Eye-Opening Insights to Protect Your Mind and Emotions

 Your self-esteem is frequently undermined by the language used in a domineering relationship.
 Hearing that you’re not good enough or that you’re being unreasonable all the time might harm your self-esteem over time.
 In other aspects of your life, as well as in the relationship, you may start to question your value.

-People who are in abusive relationships, especially those that involve controlling manipulative words, are more likely to experience anxiety and despair, according to a study published in the American Journal of Psychiatry.
-These emotional difficulties frequently stem directly from the poisonous atmosphere that a domineering partner’s words have produced.
+People who are in abusive relationships, especially those that involve controlling and manipulative words, are more likely to experience anxiety and despair, according to a study published in the American Journal of Psychiatry5.
+These emotional difficulties frequently stem directly from the poisonous atmosphere created by a domineering partner’s words.

 While recognizing the problem is the first step, the real change comes when you take action to protect yourself.
 Here’s how to deal with it effectively: